 A 1099 form is a document that reports income, which may increase taxes owing, not decrease them or result in a refund.
 As such, the 1099 form helps a taxpayer to complete his personal income tax return.

 How Much Money Do You Have to Make to Get a 1099?

 It depends on the type of income one is receiving.

 Whether a company generates a 1099 form or not, does not change whether the individual or business (that received the money) should report it or not.
-The IRS requires all self-employment net earnings of $400.00 or more, to be reported.
+All money earned must be reported to the IRS.